Serial Monitor on macOS: Terminal Tools and a Native App

 ## A note on drivers

 Recent versions of macOS include drivers for the common FTDI and CP210x chips, so those adapters usually appear under `/dev/cu.*` with no extra install.
-The cheaper CH340 and CH341 clones sometimes still need a driver.
-If `ls /dev/cu.*` does not show your adapter after plugging it in, an outdated or missing CH340 driver is the usual cause.
+The cheaper CH340 and CH341 clones can still need a driver, though mainly on older macOS versions; recent releases usually recognize them out of the box.
+If `ls /dev/cu.*` does not show your adapter after plugging it in, a missing CH340 driver is still the first thing to rule out.

 ## A native app that does the rest